dev11systems/uniline/hardware/README.md

 ## Status

 Hardware design is in early conceptual development.
-Schematics, reference designs, and manufacturing notes are evolving.
+Schematics, reference designs, and manufacturing notes are actively evolving.

 ---

 ## License

 All hardware documentation is released under **CC0 1.0 (Public Domain)**.
-You may use, modify, or redistribute without request.
+You may use, modify, or redistribute without permission.